ashokgelal/choreo/README.md

 2. How to not send an email reminder if the task's status was changed to some other status and then back to "In Progress" within the 24-hour timeframe.

-For the first one, I decided to use the [shouldSend()](https://laravel.com/docs/10.x/notifications#determining-if-the-queued-notification-should-be-sent) method of the notification class.
+For the first one, I decided to use [shouldSend()](https://laravel.com/docs/10.x/notifications#determining-if-the-queued-notification-should-be-sent) method of the notification class.
 This method is called before the notification is sent and can be used to determine if the notification should be sent.
 In our case, we check if the status is still "In Progress" or not and return false if it is not.